zowe/zlux-build/conda/README.md

 # Conda for Package Managment of Zowe Plugins

-As Zowe is composed of components which can be extended by plugins, A standardized and simple way to find, install, upgrade, and list plugins in your Zowe environment Is important to make it easy to get the most out of Zowe.
+As Zowe is composed of components which can be extended by plugins, a standardized and simple way to find, install, upgrade, and list plugins in your Zowe environment is important to make it easy to get the most out of Zowe.

-Package management as a concept generally provides a way to find packages such as plugins, Check and possible co-install dependencies the package has, and ultimately install the desired package.
+Package management as a concept generally provides a way to find packages such as plugins, check and possible co-install dependencies the package has, and ultimately install the desired package.
 Post-install, management tasks such as upgrading and uninstalling are common.

-Conda is one such package manager, and if you are familiar with apt, yum, or npm, you will find That using conda is very similar.
-But, there are some important abilities that make conda stand out:
+Conda is one such package manager, and if you are familiar with apt, yum, or npm, you will find that using Conda is very similar.
+But, there are some important abilities that make Conda stand out:

-* Very cross platform: Conda is available, and acts very similar on z/OS, Windows, Linux, mac OS, and various Unix.
+* Very cross platform: Conda is available, and acts very similar on z/OS, Windows, Linux, macOS, and various Unix.
                        Packages can state which platforms they support, so it easy to know what packages you can install.
-* Tagging: On z/OS, conda packages can contain tagging information, to avoid issues around the difference between EBCDIC & ASCII
+* Tagging: On z/OS, Conda packages can contain tagging information, to avoid issues around the difference between EBCDIC & ASCII.
 * Software neutrality: Language-specific package managers are becoming popular, but Conda does not assume the purpose of the package, so you can install most anything.
-* Environments: If desired, every user can have a different set of packages, because conda can install & manage packages in personal folders instead of system ones.
+* Environments: If desired, every user can have a different set of packages, because Conda can install & manage packages in personal folders instead of system ones.
                 A user can even have multiple such environments, and switch between them rapidly to work with different sets of related software without conflict.